QuantiusBenignus/voluble/README.md

 # Voluble
 Let your GNOME desktop speak to you.

-Voluble is a simple GNOME shell extension that brings a natural-sounding human-like voice to the desktop notifications used to alert the GNOME user of desktop events, appointments, e-mails, etc. A driving reason for creating this extension has been the ability to hear notifications for appointments and to-do's from the Joplin note-taking app.
-Here is an example video:
+Voluble is a simple GNOME shell extension that brings a natural-sounding human-like voice to the desktop notifications used to alert the GNOME user of desktop events, appointments, e-mails, etc. Here is an example video:

 https://github.com/QuantiusBenignus/voluble/assets/120202899/2e0d9d5e-0c18-4f8c-9219-11b3bc0e5a2d

 Voluble is not an accessibility tool, it does not mean to replace tools like Orca which expose functionality needed by users with disabilities.
 It simply enhances the desktop notifications by reading them outloud, in the absence of (or in addition to) any sound that might accompany the notification.
 This way, the user will be properly alerted and will not risk missing even the most transient of notifications, clearly hearing what the computer has to say, even when not looking.
+A driving reason for creating this extension has been the ability to hear notifications for appointments and to-do's from the [Joplin note-taking app](https://joplin-app.org).

 ### Piper
 Unlike the default installation of the afforementioned Orca (and speech-dispatcher in the background), Voluble uses a modern neural text-to-speech (TTS) engine called Piper.
 Among the multiple (and growing) choices of human-sounding neural TTS options, Piper is fast and lightweight for its decent quality (a quantum leap from the default espeak-ng in speech dispatcher).
 For a [quick start](#quick-start), we can set up Voluble to use Piper directly, completely ignoring the infrastructure provided by speech dispatcher.
 If instead, we do not want to go rogue and prefer to play nice with the system logic, it is actually possible to use [speech dispatcher](#speech-dispatcher-integration) to call Piper as a backend synthesizer to speak out-loud the notifications but we need to register Piper as a valid backend module first.
 The advantage with Piper set as the default speech synthesizer in speech dispatcher is that accessibility tools like Orca will then also sound nice.
 Just pressing `Super + Alt +S` will start Orca with Piper and we will hear clear human-like voice as we navigate the GNOME GUI.

 ### Quick Start